GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 {greeting = “OK day”;}
 else {greeting = “Go away.”;}
 ```
+_This code is actually broken.
+Can you figure out why?_

 ##### Recap of Conditional Rules

 - **If** statements perform an action if the statement is True